 We’ll also outline the relevant Code sections that criminalize marijuana possession and distribution, the punishments you can expect, and how you can go about fighting the charges.

-If you are charged with either crime, its important to contact a lawyer immediately in order to prepare the best possible defense for your case.
+If you are charged with either the possession or distribution of marijuana, its important to contact a lawyer immediately in order to prepare the best possible defense for your case.

 Marijuana Possession in Virginia

-Specifically, the Code classifies a first offense of marijuana possession as a Class U misdemeanor, which carries its own special set of rules and punishments.
+Specifically, as of July 1st, 2020, the Code classifies a first offense of marijuana possession as a minor civil violation with a maximum fine of $25.

 Before we continue with the Virginia-specific rules, however, it’s important to note that marijuana is still illegal at the federal level.

-This means that federal courts still treat even a fist-time charge for the possession of marijuana as a Class A misdemeanor.
+This means that federal courts still treat even a first-time charge for the possession of marijuana as a Class A misdemeanor.